 The island had for a long time remained unknown and uninhabited.
 The known history of Mauritius begins with its discovery by Arabs, followed by Europeans and its appearance on maps in the early 16th century.
 The Portuguese were the first European to land on the island at around 1511.
-Don Pedro Mascaren gave the name Mascarenes to the group of islands now known as Mauritius, Rodrigues and Reunion.
+Don Pedro Mascarene gave the name Mascarenes to the group of islands now known as Mauritius, Rodrigues, and Reunion.

-In 1598, a Dutch squadron, named the island "Mauritius", in honour of Prince Maurice Van Nassau of Holland.
+In 1598, a Dutch squadron, named the island "Mauritzius", in honour of Stadhouder Prince Maurice Van Nassau of Holland.
 The first Dutch settlement lasted twenty years.
 They are remembered for the introduction of sugar-cane, domestic animals and deer from Java.
 The Dutch are unfortunately considered mainly responsible for the extinction of the dodo, a bird unique to Mauritius and for the exploitation of the indigenous forests, especially ebony.

 It’s Culture - ‘Awaken to a different world’

-Here you will find the whole world in one island.
-Mauritius is today a unique mosaic of ethnicity, language and culture.
+Here you will find the whole world on one island.
+Mauritius is today a unique mosaic of ethnicity, language, and culture.
 The island enjoys a degree of social harmony and cultural understanding that makes it a model for successfully promoting the benefits of ethnic diversity and co-existence.

 Traditions and Festivals – ‘A nation's culture resides in the hearts of its people’

-Let us guide you around the right places of the island.
+Let us guide you around the right places on the island.
 You will discover what makes this tiny country such a perfect holiday destination.

-It is the perfect destination for nature and hiking lovers with a naturally unspoilt environment.
+It is the perfect destination for nature and hiking lovers with a natural unspoiled environment.
 One perfect spot is ’Le Morne Brabant’, a mountain that rises more than half a mile above sea level and was named a Cultural Heritage.
-For the nature lovers “Black River Gorges National Park“, is among the most beautiful park of the island where you’ll find miles of trails.
+For the nature lovers “Black River Gorges National Park“, is among the most beautiful part of the island where you’ll find miles of trails.
 With acres of undulating valleys, plunging waterfalls and thick green forest you will be discovering nature at its best.

 Other places you should not miss are the spectacular craters such as the ‘Grand Bassin’ or the ‘Trou aux Cerfs’.
 Unique and wonderful you’ll discover the history of our inactive volcano and connect with the Hindu Religion in the Ganges River through a time of dedication to cultural rituals.